jacksonhardaker/renovation/README.md

 <details>
 <summary>Notes</summary>

-This was done while we were out in St Louis.
+_Jackson:_ This was done while we were out in St Louis.
 Strange to come back and have a segment of the fence just removed, with all the patio stones simply gone.
 The fence/gate parts were pushed to the back of the property to reuse later.
 Boden loved playing in the dirt though.

 </details>

 <img src='./logs/000/img/PXL_20220728_231214616.jpg' alt='' />